telerik/kendo-vue/docs/getting-started/typescript-composition-api.md

 > Vue 2 is currently in its end-of-support phase till Nov 2024.
 After our last major release for 2024, Vue 2 will no longer be supported in the new versions of the Kendo UI for Vue components.
 Please check our [Vue 2 End of Support article](slug:vue2-end-of-support) for more details.

-> Prefer video tutorials?
-How about a free Telerik UI onboarding course?
-Check out the [Kendo UI for Vue with TypeScript](https://learn.telerik.com/learn/course/internal/view/elearning/45/kendo-ui-for-vue-with-typescript) training in [Telerik Virtual Classroom](https://learn.telerik.com/learn).

 ## Create the Vue Project

 The recommended way to scaffold your Vue project is using [Vite](https://vuejs.org/guide/scaling-up/tooling.html#vite).

 > You can use both NPM and Yarn to create the project and import the Kendo UI for Vue components.
-However, for the purposes of this tutorial, we demonstrate only NPM.
+This tutorial demonstrates only the NPM approach.

 1. Create the Vue project: